bmwcarit/ramses-composer-docs/basics/android_app/README.md

 Multiple things going on here.
 Let's have a look one by one.

 First, we need a try/catch block.
-The RamsesThread is a thread - it is doing things asynchroneously and hides some of the boilerplate code for rendering and event processing from our app.
+The RamsesThread is a thread - it is doing things asynchronously and hides some of the boilerplate code for rendering and event processing from our app.
 The price for that is that we have to handle the possible error that the thread might be interrupted.